-His fame was jump-started through his toxicity and in-game antics, and not a game would go without his toxic rage.
+His fame was jump-started through his toxicity and in-game antics, and not a game would go by without his toxic rage.
 He was banned “indefinitely” in the spring of 2016 for this behavior, which only served to further skyrocket his notoriety.
 Following months of reformed behavior, Tyler1 was unbanned at the very beginning of 2018.
 Since then, his numbers just kept growing.

-Jankos has celebrated an average of 8,000 views and has 425,000 followers.
+Jankos has celebrated an average of 12,000 views, and has 940,000 followers.

 Faker set records on his first day of streaming and has since become a regular streamer.
 He follows a set schedule, offering the world a glimpse into how one of the best mid laners on the planet plays the game.
 While he used to have an English translation during the streams, nowadays it’s all in Korean, but he offers translations over on his YouTube channel.

-This year, the Western GOAT returned to mid lane to reclaim his throne as the best mid laner Europe has to offer.
+Luka “Perkz” Perković is regarded as the Western GOAT.
+The Cloud9 mid laner moved over to NA during the last offseason and won his first LCS title.
+He returned to the mid lane to reclaim his throne as the best mid laner the Western scene has to offer.
 He is entertaining and provides great commentary for his plays and decision-making in-game.

-He enjoys an average of 12,000 views and has 212,000 followers.
+The Western GOAT enjoys an average of 7,800 views, and has 419,000 followers.

-He holds an average of 7,000 views and has 305,000 followers.
+He holds an average of 19,000 views, and has 902,000 followers.

 He has vast experience in the bottom lane and is a good player to watch if you want to main support.
 He explains his moves and helps you obtain a better map awareness.

-He holds an average of 1,000 viewers and has above 700,000 followers.
+He holds an average of 1,000 viewers, and has above 700,000 followers.